Elon, North Carolina

 If you were able to meet Jesus and could ask Him anything, what would it be?
 What would you talk about?
 The Gospel of John gives us two examples of unbelievers who got a one-on-one conversation with Jesus.
 These conversations are back to back.
 One is in John 3 and one is in John 4

-These conversations were with very different people.
-One was with a man and one was with a woman.
 One was with a Jew and one was with a half-Jew (a Samaritan).
-One was with someone who was moral.
-One was with someone who was immoral.
+One conversation was with a man and one was with a woman.

 This is a very important chapter.
 It raises a lot of questions.
 Who exactly is Nicodemus?
 Why does He come to talk to Jesus?
 What does Jesus say to Him?
 How did He witness to him?
 How does this conversation apply to us?
 We are going to see five truths about the new birth from this section.